 Mr. Turner delivered key business targets as set forth in his performance goals.
-He delivered overall production that exceeded our target and the top end of our public guidance range and stewarded the achievement of the company's second-best safety performance and first-quartile environmental performance.
-Mr. Turner was instrumental in the successful completion of the Bakken study that validated our transition to plug and perf completions, increasing the net present value of our Bakken assets.
-He also played a key role in delivering cash costs and capital expenditures below budget and participated in our successful investor day presentation.
+He delivered overall production that exceeded our target and the top end of our public guidance range, delivered capital expenditures below our target and stewarded the achievement of the company's safety and environmental performance.
+Mr. Turner was a significant contributor to the reduction of our operating cost per barrel as well as our successful transition to plug and perf wells in the Bakken.

-After reviewing the 2018 pre-defined individual performance goals in light of the overall enterprise financial performance, the committee made no individual adjustment to annual incentive payments for any of the NEOs, other than to Mr. Turner, as described above.
+After reviewing the 2019 pre-defined individual performance goals in light of the overall enterprise financial performance, the committee made no individual adjustments to annual incentive payments for the NEOs, as described above.

 LTI Program Structure.
 Long-term incentive compensation is an important tool to drive behavior that supports our long-term business strategy.
 LTI compensation is also an important retention tool and aligns employee interests with stockholder interests.
 As a result, LTI compensation represents the largest portion of each executive officer's target total direct compensation package.
 When determining the appropriate mix of LTI awards, the committee considers the typical time horizons of investment decisions for Hess' business and industry, the current commodity price environment, the current performance metric for PSUs and market practice.
-For 2018, the committee determined to maintain the long-term incentive mix for Mr. Hess, which links 100% of his target LTI compensation to performance.
+For 2019, the committee determined to maintain the long-term incentive mix for Mr. Hess, which links 100% of his target LTI compensation to performance.
 As a result, 60% of Mr. Hess' target LTI award was in the form of PSUs and 40% in the form of stock options.
-The committee also maintained the LTI mix for the company's other NEOs for 2018.
+The committee also maintained the LTI mix for the company's other NEOs for 2019.
 For such NEOs, 80% of the target LTI compensation was performance-contingent, with 60% in the form of PSUs, 20% in the form of stock options and the remaining 20% in the form of restricted stock.